hao-fang/ee596_spr2018_lab1/README.md

   $ zip -r ../lambdaFunc.zip *
   ```
 * Upload the zip file to your Lambda Function.
-  * Go back to your Lambda function webpage, look for `Function code` section.
+  * Go back to your Lambda function webpage.
+Go to the `Function code` section.
 (See Step 1.14 in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf)).
   * Use the drop-down menu `Code entry type`.
   * Choose `Upload a ZIP file`.
   * Click `Save` at the top-right corner.